Updated December 2015

-Atchison County is served by the East office of KU Medical Center's Area Health Education Centers (AHECs) in Pittsburg, which serves the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.
+- Atchison County is served by KU Medical Center's Area Health Education Centers (AHECs), which serve the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.

 Enhancing Student Education

-- Atchison County is part of the Eastern Medical Education Network with Robert Haskins, MD, a resident of Pittsburg, serving as the Medical Education Director.
+- Atchison County is part of the Eastern Medical Education Network with Jon Sides, M.D., a resident of Burlington, serving as the medical education director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

-- 33 KU Medical Center graduates live and/or practice in Atchison County.
+- 34 KU Medical Center alumni live and/or practice in Atchison County.

-- 5 shifts were covered by temporary physicians, which allowed Atchison County physicians necessary time off in 2012.
+- 10 shifts were covered by temporary physicians, which allowed Atchison County physicians necessary time off in Fiscal Year 2015.
 These coverages were made via KU Medical Center's Kansas Locum Tenens and Kansas Medical Resource programs.